-Look, I’m normally a staunch proponent of using anal toys vaginally.
+Look, I’m usually a staunch proponent of using anal toys vaginally.
 My vagina isn’t going to know there was a label that said, “anal dildo.”
-However, the features intended for comfortable anal use make this toy more difficult to use vaginally.
+However, the features intended for easy anal use make this toy more challenging to use vaginally.

 A vagina, meanwhile, is a finite length, and the way the pointy tip is centered directs straight toward my cervix.
 At best, I can aim behind my cervix to get it out of the way, but it doesn’t serve as what I was hoping for: a hands-free, stationary object to clench around, at any time of the month.

 I can use this anal toy vaginally, but that doesn’t mean I should.
 In this case, it’s not an arbitrary division; the design for the ideal butt plug isn’t suitable for a pussy plug.

 What would I recommend for a big vaginal plug?

 From my experience with plugs used vaginally, I’d say the following features are useful for a pussy plug.
 I’ve included examples of different sizes up to 2″ wide, which is quite a bit bigger than pretty much any set of kegel balls you could find.
 I’ve bolded my top picks.

 As always, your mileage may vary: a plug with a longer neck may be good if you have a deep G-spot.